WE ARE EXTREMELY HAPPY TO BE QUEBEC'S LONG DISTANCE TRIATHLON CHAMPIONSHIPS.

 Relay Teams: Whether you are part of a men’s, women's or mixed team, you must set your bike on the correct bike rack clearly identified as Demi-Esprit - Relay Teams.
 This is where you will exchange the timing chip with your teammates.

 Important Safety notes: As the athletes are cycling counter-clock wise, all cyclists should stay left except to pass.
 Remember to never cut the corners, as faster cyclists may be coming from behind.
 Once you are done your 21st lap, stay right at the hairpin in order to prepare to exit the course.

 There will be no bike inspection as you are responsible for the safety of your equipment.
 Mechanics from MARTIN SWISS CYCLE will be on hand at registration and during the race to help you with any minor repairs or adjustments you may need.

-The 21.1 km run starts at the back of the Transition Area where you will run directly onto the Voie Maritime.
-Once back on the basin wall, you will circle the Olympic Rowing Basin and complete four and a half (4.5) laps.
+The 21.1 km run starts at the back of the Transition Area where you will run directly onto the basin wall.
+You will circle the Olympic Rowing Basin and complete four and a half (4.5) laps.
 This means that you will be "running on water" halfway through the olympic basin on your last lap.
 The run course is flat and fast, and supporters will cheer you on as you run pass the grandstands and the Triathletes’ Village.